 Nutritional yeast is an up-and-coming ingredient and it is a great tool in the vegan or vegetarian pantry.
 It has a nutty and cheesy flavor, perfect for recreating cheesy dishes.
 You should be able to find it in health food stores or in the baking aisle as more grocery stores start to carry it.
-Here are some of the ways it could be packaged so you know what to look for, or simply save yourself the time and order it online.

 What Kind Of Pasta Should I Use?

 Make sure you get a high quality pasta to make this dish really stand out.
 I like shells, but macaroni elbows are also classic, or use your favorite shape.
 Double check that it’s vegan though as some pastas contain eggs.

 So what are you waiting for?
 Let’s get some cashews and nutritional yeast and start cooking!Print

 For the pasta:

 - 1 Tbsp. salt